PacktPublishing/Mastering-Julia-Second-Edition/Code04/README.md

 #### The following files are present in this code directory.

-**Chp04.jl** -- Listings for all code which can be run in the REPL or uploaded to VS Code.
+**Examples.jl** -- Listings for all code which can be run in the REPL or uploaded to VS Code.

-**Chp04.ipynb** -- Jupyter notebook containing worked listings.
+**Examples.ipynb** -- Jupyter notebook containing worked listings.

 **ModInts.jl** -- Modular Integers module